pixel-shift/documentation/source/setup/awsSetUp.rst

 Overview
 ========

-In order for us to process images stored in AWS we need programmatic access to your storage bucket(s).
-This access is granted to a special IAM (Identity Access Management) User that must be created via the AWS dashboard or CLI.
-A policy is then attached to this IAM User that grants it permission to read and write from your buckets.
+Pixeshift needs programmatic access to the AWS Storage Bucket(s) where your images are stored.
+Firstly, you must create an IAM (Identity Access Management) User via the AWS dashboard (or CLI) and copy the access keys in to the :webroot:`Storage section of your Pixelshift Dashboard <Dashboard/Storage#iam-user>`.
+Then you grant access to this IAM user by attaching a Policy which gives it permission to read from and write to your buckets.

-All we then require are the access keys for the IAM user.
+The process is described in more detail below.

-Create a New IAM User
+Creating a New IAM User
 =======================

 An IAM User can be easily created via the AWS Console (Services/IAM/Users), as shown in this section.
 It is also possible to set up an IAM User via the AWS CLI, but this is not covered here - please refer to the `official documentation <https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html>`_ for details.